Secondary Concerns

 Opening for Henry Taylor “no title” show at Hauser Wirth in Chelsea

 The first stop on our art tour was the inaugural show at Marian Goodman Gallery, a collection of work by artists they represent.
-The Denzil Forrester “Two Islands, One World” show on Walker Street included a portrait of Lee Perry and dancehall culture.
+The Denzil Forrester “Two Islands, One World” show on Walker Street included a portrait of Lee Perry and funky scenes of music centered island culture.
 Robert Pokorny’s “Lost in a Dream” showed pop/surreal, mash-ups of Guston’s building blocks.
-Peter Kim’s reduced palette of simple organic almost flat forms felt very familiar to me, like something I was fumbling to do years ago.
+Peter Kim’s reduced palette of simple organic, almost flat forms felt very familiar to me, like something I was fumbling to do years ago.
 The small oil paintings by Dorian Cohen on Henry Street reminded me of Holly’s paintings in Bloomington.
-The galleries are spread out here sp we wandered and struck some gold before reaching the lowest portion of the lower east side where we had Basque food at Ernesto’s.
+The galleries are spread out here so we wandered and struck some gold before reaching the lowest portion of the lower east side where we had Basque food at Ernesto’s.

 Friday was devoted to mining the galleries in Chelsea.
 On the train I looked to see what was at Hauser Wirth and learned they were closed until Saturday’s opening.
 But there are two Hauser Wirth’s in Chelsea so our first stop was 18th Street where they were showing new Henry Taylor paintings and prints, a show called “no title.”
 We fell in love withTaylor’s work at his Whitney show last year and here we were on opening day with his new work.

 A block away I dismissed Kibong Rhea’s silvery landscapes as b&w photos printed on canvas but they were so beautiful we stayed in their company.
-The acrylic and polyester fiber paintings were multilayered, foggy day dreamscapes.
+We discovered they weren’t photos at all but multilayered acrylic and polyester fiber paintings, foggy day dreamscapes.
 A reminder to keep my mind open.
-I loved the large Carrie Mae Weems photos on canvas at Gladstone.
-They were shown with very little light on them.
-Photos of wall panels surrounding construction sites that over time take on the look of abstract expressionist paintings.
+I loved the large Carrie Mae Weems photos on canvas at Gladstone, shown with very little light on them, photos of wall panels surrounding construction sites that over time take on the look of abstract expressionist paintings.

 We had dinner at an Italian place and returned to Hauser Wirth in time for the opening.
 We had a glass of champaign and were assured by Jonathan that our transaction was solid.
 We hung with the work and got into deep conversations about it with total strangers.
 We left before Henry showed up.